HybridScale/Workshop-on-practical-usage-of-HPC-systems/content/HPC-intro/HPC-demo.md

 ```
 -->

-In this demonstration, we will show you the basic principle of how to access an HPC cluster, prepare a simple job and execute it on the compute nodes.
-The test system is the supercomputer [Supek](HPC-infra.md) operated by the University of Zagreb, University Computing Centre.
-The test application running today is [ChASE](https://github.com/ChASE-library/ChASE), a Chebyshev Accelerated Subsapce Eigensolver for Dense Eigenproblems, a numerical library for solving large and complex eigenvalue problems on distributed computing systems.
+In this demonstration, we present the basic step to access an HPC cluster, prepare a simple job and run it on compute nodes.
+The test system used is the [Supek](HPC-infra.md) supercomputer operated by the University Computing Centre of the University of Zagreb.
+In this session we will run [ChASE](https://github.com/ChASE-library/ChASE) (Chebyshev Accelerated Subsapce Eigensolver), a numerical library designed for solving large and complex eigenvalue problems on distributed computing systems.

-The working principles demonstrated in this course are also applicable to all other clusters and supercomputers, but each may have its own software stack, hardware architecture and storage system.
+The principles shown in this course apply to all clusters and supercomputers.
+However, each system may have its own software stack, hardware architecture and memory configuration.

-user.

 ## A typical cluster workflow